 Sanitary facilities are clean, adequate and accessible

-The prison administration provides hygiene products free of charge
+The prison service provides personal hygiene products free of charge

-The prison administration provides cleaning products free of charge
+The prison service provides cleaning products free of charge

 Penal institutions lend inmates clothing (uniforms) and bedding.
 However, pre-trial detainees can use self-supplied clothing and bedding.
 Sentenced inmates can also use self supplied underwear and socks.